dleguyader/AIS_Fishing-Grounds_mss/README.md

 Defining high resolution fishing grounds with Automatic Identification System (AIS)

-Clone or download the repository and run the "reproduce.Rmd" file.
+* Clone or download the repository and
+* Run the "reproduce.Rmd" file.
-Results are shown in the "reproduce.md" file.
+* Results are shown in the "reproduce.md" file.